 Standout Features:

-A licensed brand under the Red company, (PRODUCT)RED is a series of designs that connect with the private sector to increase reach, awareness, and funds to fight HIV/AIDS in select African countries.
+A licensed brand under (RED), (PRODUCT)RED is a series of positive health advertisements that connect with the private sector to increase reach, awareness, and funds to fight HIV/AIDS in select African countries.

 As of writing, 20% of all international funding goes to HIV/AIDS programs, while the rest is distributed to other critical health concerns.
-Then, funds generated by the Red partners, including this campaign, go to the Global Fund programs that help people with HIV/AIDS access quality health and medical services.
+Then, funds generated by its partners, including this campaign, go to the Global Fund programs that help people with HIV/AIDS access quality health and medical services.

-To ensure their plans materialize, the brand tapped graphic designer Ahmet Ugurel to develop strong, visually appealing print designs.
+To ensure the materialization of the plans, the brand enlisted graphic designer Ahmet Ugurel to develop one of the best print designs.
 And the result?
-Bloody stunning!
+As attention-grabbing as it gets!

-They released eight designs, all bridged by a gorgeous two-color combination (red and white).
+This collaboration brought eight designs, all bridged by an impactful two-color combination (red and white).
 Although all designs have a common denominator, each is unique and can stand alone.

 Overall, these designs are easily recognizable and familiar.
 It invites viewers to look in and stay for a while — just enough to learn about the cause this brand stands for.